-When Angeline Tan began coaching Mandarin at an Auckland number one school 3 years ago, there have been most effective about 80 students inquisitive about learning one of the global’s maximum famous languages.
+When Angeline Tan began coaching Mandarin at Auckland’s number-one school three years ago, there were most effective about 80 students interested in learning one of the global’s maximum famous languages.

-Today, interest has swelled, with approximately a hundred and eighty kids gaining knowledge of, joining tens of millions globally who are mastering the language.
+Today, interest has swelled, with approximately a hundred and eighty kids gaining knowledge of it, joining tens of millions globally who are mastering the language.

-About twice every week for two hours, students from New Lynn’s Arahoe School be a part of Tan in coming across more approximately Chinese subculture.
+About twice every week for two hours, students from New Lynn’s Arapahoe School are part of Tan in coming across more approximately Chinese subculture.

 There are games, skits, songs, and making art, such as Peking opera masks.